 - Does this work generate revenue directly?
 (Does it lead to being paid relatively quickly?)

 For instance, email marketing, client interaction, and program design all benefit from your voice and personality.
 Accounting, graphics, and responding to social media questions can all be outsourced.

 As the person who created this business, you’ve earned the right to get help with some of the work required to run it.

-Delegate Work Because it Builds Trust
+Outsource Work Because it Builds Trust

 Maybe you already have a small team in place, but are struggling to divvy up tasks among them.

 If this is the case, remember that assigning work to your contractors lets them know that you both trust and value them!
 Let go of your inner control freak.

 Just because you do something in a specific way doesn’t make that the only right way.
 Allow others to do what they do, and accept the fact that as long as the outcome is correct, the path to get there can be flexible.
 When you get comfy with that fact, it becomes far easier to delegate, which shows your team how much they mean to you.
 Wins all around.